 Beating a Union Grievance Action.
 A union filed a grievance against Wally’s client for allegedly wrongfully terminating a union member in violation of the terms of the parties’ collective bargaining agreement.
 Before the arbitration hearing, the union demanded $175,000 in backpay and full reinstatement of the union member.
 After Wally cross-examined the union member for an hour, the union agreed to settle the matter for $6000 without reinstatement of employment and fully released Wally’s client from all claims.

 Defending Students at the University of Pennsylvania.
 In 2017, Wally served as counsel to a group of over 500 University of Pennsylvania graduate students opposed to the unionization of graduate students.
-The case is pending before the NLRB.
+The case subjected him to vicious attacks from the American Federation of Teachers.
+The AFT subsequently withdrew the petition for election.

 Defending a Grievance Action Brought by the Teamsters.
 In April 2016, Wally Zimolong was engaged by a trucking company to defend it in a grievance action brought by the Teamsters Union.
 The case had been pending for several months and an arbitration was scheduled with the Federal Mediation and Conciliation Service.
 Within weeks of taking over the defense of the claim, the case settled on very favorable terms for his client.